Unleash/unleash-client-dotnet/README.md

 - Inject your own implementations of key components (Json serializer, background task scheduler, http client factory)

 ## Getting started
-Install the latest version of `Unleash.Client.Core` from [nuget.org](https://www.nuget.org/packages/Unleash.Client.Core/).
+Install the latest version of `Unleash.Client` from [nuget.org](https://www.nuget.org/packages/Unleash.Client/).

 ### Create a new a Unleash instance